31Zeta/Zeta-DiscordBot/README.md

 ```

 # Zeta Discord Bot
-A Discord Bot that based on Pycord.
+A Discord Bot that is based on Pycord.

 ## Core Features
+- Play Bilibili's video sound on the Discord Voice Channels
-- Play Bilibili or YouTube's video sound on the Discord Voice Channel
+- Play YouTube's video sound on the Discord Voice Channels
+- Play NetEase CloudMusic's audio on the Discord Voice Channels
 - Search and play directly within the Discord channel
 - Interactive playlists